Banata

 Automated user provisioning and deprovisioning via SCIM 2.0 directory synchronization.

-Directory Sync enables automated user provisioning and deprovisioning between your identity provider (IdP) and Banata Auth using the SCIM 2.0 protocol.
-When an employee is added, updated, or removed in an IdP such as Okta, Azure AD, or OneLogin, the corresponding user record in Banata Auth is automatically created, modified, or disabled.
+Directory Sync automates user provisioning between your customers' identity providers (IdPs) and your application using the SCIM 2.0 protocol.
+When an employee is added, updated, or removed in an IdP like Okta, Azure AD, or OneLogin, the corresponding user record in Banata Auth is automatically created, modified, or disabled — no manual intervention required.

-This eliminates the need for manual user management and ensures that your application's user directory stays in sync with your customer's corporate directory at all times.
+This keeps your application's user directory in sync with your customer's corporate directory at all times, reducing admin overhead and eliminating the security risks of stale accounts.

-• Automatic provisioning — New employees added in the IdP are automatically created as users in Banata Auth.
+• Automatic provisioning — New employees added in the IdP are automatically created as users in your application.

-• Automatic deprovisioning — Employees removed from the IdP are automatically disabled in Banata Auth, revoking their access.
+• Automatic deprovisioning — Employees removed from the IdP are disabled and their sessions revoked, ensuring immediate access removal.

-• Profile synchronization — Changes to user attributes (name, email, department, etc.) in the IdP are propagated to Banata Auth.
+• Profile synchronization — Changes to user attributes (name, email, department, etc.) in the IdP are propagated to Banata Auth automatically.

-• Group synchronization — Group membership changes in the IdP are reflected in Banata Auth, enabling role and permission mapping.
+• Group synchronization — Group membership changes in the IdP are reflected in Banata Auth, enabling role and permission mapping based on your customers' organizational structure.

 How It Works